Zennoon/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 8-print_array: This source file uses the concept of arrays more directly.
 It accesses the elements of the array by indexing, using a loop to print the desired number of elements of the array.

+9-strcpy.c: This source file revisits the concept of strings being immutable, and how trying to change a string pointer will cause a segfault.
+This source code treats the strings as arrays, and copies each value until '\0' is reached then, it will add '\0' because the string needs to be null terminated